CorpWar/CorpNet/README.md

 ```

 ## Other great network libraries
-If you looking for a good TCP and UDP library I strongly suggest [KryoNet](https://github.com/EsotericSoftware/kryonet).
+If you looking for a good TCP and UDP library I suggest [KryoNet](https://github.com/EsotericSoftware/kryonet).